Analyzing the Price-to-Earnings Ratio of Archer-Daniels-Midland Company (ADM) - News Heater

 ADM’s Market Performance

-ADM’s stock has fallen by -2.46% in the past week, with a monthly drop of -7.80% and a quarterly rise of 10.68%.
-The volatility ratio for the week is 1.74% while the volatility levels for the last 30 days are 1.62% for Archer-Daniels-Midland Company The simple moving average for the last 20 days is -4.56% for ADM’s stock, with a simple moving average of -3.70% for the last 200 days.
+ADM’s stock has fallen by -1.32% in the past week, with a monthly drop of -8.34% and a quarterly rise of 8.55%.
+The volatility ratio for the week is 1.76% while the volatility levels for the last 30 days are 1.60% for Archer-Daniels-Midland Company.
+The simple moving average for the past 20 days is -2.87% for ADM’s stock, with a -3.48% simple moving average for the past 200 days.

 Analysts’ Opinion of ADM